jesse-jared-collab/jesse-jared-collab.github.io/index.md

 image: jesse_1152x1239.jp2
 ---

-Starting in September, I will be a postdoctoral researcher at Trinity College Dublin working on the project [REAL - _Rights and Egalitarianism_](https://www.tcd.ie/Philosophy/assets/pdfs/phd2019.pdf){:target="_blank"}.
+I am a Research Fellow at Trinity College Dublin working on the project [REAL - _Rights and Egalitarianism_](https://www.tcd.ie/Philosophy/assets/pdfs/phd2019.pdf){:target="_blank"}.

 My research is focused on social and political philosophy with particular attention paid to debates between libertarians, socialists, and anarchists over the moral status of the market and the state.